About Salt Fest

 Droitwich Spa Salt Fest started in 2006 to celebrate the town’s unique salt heritage.
 Since then the event has grown considerably taking place across the whole town centre and attracting thousands of visitors.
 Whilst the salt heritage and Romans are still important aspects, the event has now become a showcase for the town, businesses and community.
 Many local groups take part running stalls and organising activities whilst the music showcase features young and up and coming local performers.
 Salt Fest is a great day out for all the family.

-This year’s event will take place on Saturday 9th and Sunday 10th September and will incorporate the attractions below.
+This year’s event will take place on Saturday 8th and Sunday 9th September.

 Please note some timings are subject to change.